The Department of Theatre offers graduate courses and graduate degrees in theatre.

 Programs of Graduate Work

-Masters of Arts/Master of Science in Theatre
+Masters of Arts in Theatre

 Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
 Applicants must meet the following requirements for admission in addition to meeting the general university requirements in Theatre.